Lee Posna, LMSW, Psychotherapist

 In Person & Telehealth Locations

-I believe from personal experience—my own and that of my patients—in the reality of change, in our growing capacity for interventions into our thought- and feeling-patterns, in a widening range of self- and other-experience.
-The only rule is to say whatever comes into your head: all feelings and thoughts are embraced beyond judgment; tangents, wanderings off-script are highly encouraged.
+I believe from personal experience—my own and that of my patients—in the reality and complexity of change, in our growing capacity to intervene in our thought- and feeling-patterns, in a widening range of self- and other-experience.
+This kind of clinical work is filled not with jargon and advice, but with presence and speech.
+It's the pursuit of a singular, uncharted course toward making contact with your inner life.
+The only rule is to say whatever comes into your head.

-My work with a broad range of populations as a social worker, alongside my lifelong exercise of presence and connection with people across wide gulfs of experience, gives me a unique perspective from which to engage with my patients.
+I currently work with adults of all ages and backgrounds.
+I engage in deep listening with all my senses and (forty-odd) years.
+My lifelong exercise of presence and connection with people across wide gulfs of experience gives me a unique perspective from which to engage with my patients.
 The development of my unconscious faculties through the practice of poetry—the art of overhearing self and other—has also contributed greatly to my practice of psychoanalysis.